1. Which airports are operating?

-Passengers must be at the airport at least two hours for domestic flights to ensure enough time is allocated for screening and operational procedures.
+International travel: Passengers must be at the airport at least four hours for domestic flights to ensure enough time is allocated for screening and operational procedures.

 Airports Company South Africa has recruited additional staff and implemented strict health compliance protocol, including social distancing, temperature screening all passengers and staff, regular deep cleaning, and surface sanitizing of the airports.
 We have equipped all staff with the necessary Personal Protective Equipment and sanitizers.